Protect our skies campaign

-Private telecommunication companies are setting up new networks of satellites around Earth.
+Telecommunication companies are setting up new networks of satellites around Earth.
 The considerable increase in the number of satellites is worrisome.
 Astronomers are alarmed about the negative impact of the satellites on astronomical research.
-A while ago, I gave a short lecture about the problem—the video is at the bottom of this page.
-Here I briefly summarize the main points.
+Here we briefly summarize the main points.

 Swarms of telecommunication satellites

 Starlink is not the only company with such plans.
-The British OneWeb has already entered the race and recently asked for permission to launch a similarly outrageous number of satellites.
+The British OneWeb has already entered the race.
 Naturally, Amazon will do it too.
 And the Chinese.
-And Microsoft.
-According to the estimates, there will be between 50000 and 100000 new satellites orbiting the Earth in the next ten years; this is more than ten to twenty times the number of all known satellites around Earth at the moment.
+And Europe.
+By the time you’re reading this, probably many more.
+According to the estimates, there will be between 50000 and 100000 new satellites orbiting the Earth in the next ten years; this is more than ten to twenty times the number of all satellites around Earth at the moment.

 Unexpected light pollution of unprecedented scale